Columbia Amusement Company: Show Titles

+Some titles were used year after year, although with different casts and content, while others changed titles but kept the same cast.
+Billy Watson and Sliding Billy Watson were two different performers.

 Decline and dissolution

 The American Wheel was dissolved in 1922 due to a rift between Scribner and Herk, who felt that Columbia was out of step with the times.
 A rival independent wheel, the Mutual Wheel, was formed and eventually headed by Herk.
 Mutual shows were less elaborate than Columbia's, but took inspiration from the modern risqué revues of Flo Ziegfeld and Earl Carroll.

 In 1923 Columbia was still the largest burlesque operation in the country with thirty-eight shows on its wheel.
 However, receipts were declining.
 During the 1925 season Scribner grudgingly authorized chorus girls, who had worn tights for over twenty years, to perform barelegged.
 More significantly, he permitted the show "Powder Puff Revue" to feature a tableaux of bare-breasted women similar to those in the revues of Ziegfeld and Earl Carroll.
 By the mid-1920s cinemas were providing shows that combined film and live entertainment with ticket prices lower than any burlesque show.
 Columbia continued to lose customers to Mutual, more explicit stock burlesque, and other types of entertainment.
 Performers and theaters began deserting Columbia and switched to Mutual.

 Mutual also stumbled in the late 1920s, and merged with Columbia in 1927 to form the United Burlesque Association, with Herk as president and Scribner as the chairman of the board.
 The new organization, comprising 44 theaters, was still referred to as Mutual, and soon reverted to that name.

 By the 1927–28 season the combined circuit was struggling financially and the following year the Great Depression proved fatal.
 With smaller, cheaper stock burlesque theaters popping up, the combined wheel decided to revive clean burlesque in 1930–31.
 The experiment failed, and the circuit closed.